lpre/Fastcgi-Container/README.md

 What's new compared to Fastcgi Daemon:

-* The package is written in C++11 and does not depends on Boost libraries anymore
+* The package is written in C++11 and does not depend on Boost libraries anymore
 * Support of request filters
 * Support of servlets as an extensions of request handlers
 * Support of sessions